ISLANDS OF LORETO EXPEDITION

 Optional hikes on island trails to discover the unique geological and ecological features that define the Gulf of California and Loreto Bay National Park.

 Participate in a biodiversity workshop half day to understand the park’s ecosystems and the connections between marine and terrestrial wildlife.
-Spend half a day exploring Loreto’s coastal estuaries to observe birds and terrestrial mammals.
-This day also serves as a relaxing break during the expedition while we wait for optimal weather conditions for remote ocean exploration.
+This day also serves as a flexible relaxing break during the expedition in case of wind while we wait for optimal weather conditions for remote ocean exploration.

 Our adventures prioritize sustainability and respect for wildlife.
 With all necessary permits for non-extractive tourism in Loreto Bay National Park, we ensure eco-friendly practices while providing a safe and comfortable experience aboard La Puma.
 Guided by expert guides, you’ll leave with unforgettable memories and a deeper appreciation for this marine sanctuary.